openid/eKYC-IDA/openid-ida-verified-claims.md

 The `verification` element consists of the following elements:

 * `trust_framework`: REQUIRED.
-String determining the trust framework governing the identity verification process of the OP.
+String determining the trust framework governing the identity verification process of the Claims Provider.
 An example value is `eidas`, which denotes a notified eID system under eIDAS [@eIDAS].
-RPs SHOULD ignore `verified_claims` Claims containing a trust framework identifier they do not understand.
+Claims Recipients SHOULD ignore `verified_claims` Claims containing a trust framework identifier they do not understand.
-The `trust_framework` value determines what further data is provided to the RP in the `verification` element.
-A notified eID system under eIDAS, for example, would not need to provide any further data whereas an OP not governed by eIDAS would need to provide verification evidence in order to allow the RP to fulfill its legal obligations.
-An example of the latter is an OP acting under the German Anti-Money Laundering Law (`de_aml`).
+The `trust_framework` value determines what further data is provided to the Claims Recipient in the `verification` element.
+A notified eID system under eIDAS, for example, would not need to provide any further data whereas an Claims Provider not governed by eIDAS would need to provide verification evidence in order to allow the Claims Recipient to fulfill its legal obligations.
+An example of the latter is an Claims Provider acting under the German Anti-Money Laundering Law (`de_aml`).

 * `assurance_level`: OPTIONAL.
 String determining the assurance level associated with the End-User Claims in the respective